TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   [fxos-components/serviceworkerware](https://github.com/fxos-components/serviceworkerware#serviceworkerware): An Express-like layer on top of Service Workers to provide a way to easily plug functionality.

 * Add support for HTTP/2 with auto-push.
 See [http2-express-autopush - npm](https://www.npmjs.com/package/http2-express-autopush)
+* Add support for HTTP/3 and QUIC (available in Node.js v14, in preview with NGINX as at June 2022, websockets over http/3 is defined in RFC9220 in draft at June 2022). https://www.f5.com/company/blog/quic-will-eat-the-internet
 * _[Implemented in the new ESM client library]_ ~~Consider changing my custom event handler in uibuilderfe.js to use the `document` DOM element.
 This then inherits the JS event hander capabilities.~~
 * Allow transfer of files via Socket.IO. https://stackoverflow.com/a/59224495/1309986
 * Allow switch of log.trace to log.info for advanced debugging (would need new switch in Editor or setting in settings.js:uibuilder)